RedSky7/WebCrawler/README.md

 # WebCrawler

+A web crawler that can be used in order to obtain the information from web sites on specific domains.

 You can use this crawler by replacing static Strings which start with URL_* with your own.

 Some settings you might want to change: